-Figure 5.44: SPECTRA module.
+Figure 4.38: SPECTRA module.

 To obtain a target spectrum of the scene click at any position in the image.
-In figure 5.44 the solid white-line spectrum at the top shows a meadow signature, the green line represents a reference spectrum taken from the $spec\lib$ directory, already resampled for the HyMap sensor.
+In figure 4.38 the solid white-line spectrum at the top shows a coniferous forest signature, the green line represents a spruce reference spectrum taken from the spec_lib directory, already resampled for the Landsat-5 TM sensor.
+The symbols mark the TM center wavelengths.
 A reference spectrum can be loaded when clicking the corresponding button at the top right of the panel.
+The bottom graphics shows soil and water spectra taken from the scene and a soil reference spectrum from the spec_lib library.

-An exact match of scene spectra and library spectra cannot be expected when they are measured at different times and locations, but the trends (spectral shapes) should be similar.
-The bottom graphics shows an asphalt spectrum taken from the aircraft runway in the lower part of the image.
+An exact match of scene spectra and library spectra cannot be expected, but the trends (spectral shapes) should be consistent.